Public Safety Canada

-The department is responsible to Parliament through the minister of public safety (Marco Mendicino) and minister of emergency preparedness (Bill Blair).
+The department is responsible to Parliament through the minister of public safety and emergency preparedness.

 History

 Prior to 1988, the agency responsible for the "public safety" portfolio was known as Emergency Preparedness Canada, which was created under the auspices of the Department of National Defence.
 In 1988, the Department of Public Safety and Emergency Preparedness was established by the Emergency Preparedness Act.

 With the purpose of creating a single entity with responsibility for ensuring public safety in Canada, the Department of Public Safety and Emergency Preparedness was created in December 2003 during a reorganization of the federal government.
 Created as a direct result of lessons learned from the September 11 attacks on the United States in 2001, the department is in many ways similar to the U.S. Department of Homeland Security; it does not cover the protection of maritime sovereignty (which is covered by the Canadian Forces, Transport Canada, and Fisheries and Oceans Canada), and it does not have general jurisdiction over immigration (it took over immigration enforcement functions most visibly at borders and ports of landing, but the separate department Immigration, Refugees and Citizenship Canada manages application and screening, settlement services, and naturalization).

 PSEPC became legally established when the Department of Public Safety and Emergency Preparedness Act came into force on 4 April 2005.